Book Talk: Karl Ove Knausgaard on life after his 'Struggle'

-NEW YORK (Reuters) - Norwegian author Karl Ove Knausgaard won critical praise for his first two novels, one of which was a highly inventive tale of human encounters with angels.
+NEW YORK, Sept 11 (Reuters) - Norwegian author Karl Ove Knausgaard won critical praise for his first two novels, one of which was a highly inventive tale of human encounters with angels.

 Knausgaard meditates on everything from changing diapers to his alcoholic father in the volumes, which are published as separate books.
 The international success of the books has led to his being compared with writers Marcel Proust and Louis-Ferdinand Celine.